masashitsubaki/QuantumDeepField_molecule/README.md

 In particular, the DNN-based Hohenberg-Kohn map serves as a physical, external potential constraint on &psi; (i.e., the Kohn-Sham molecular orbitals) in learning the energy functional E = F[&psi;] based on the density functional theory.
-For more details, read our papers, in which the NeurIPS paper provides the equivalence and difference between LCAO and graph neural networks (GNNs) or graph convolutional networks (GCNs) for molecules.
+For more details read our papers, in which the NeurIPS paper provides the equivalence and difference between LCAO and graph neural networks or graph convolutional networks for molecules.

 In the following, we describe the detailed usage of this repository.